dogethereum/dogethereum-tools/README.md

 # Dogethereum tools
-Set of tools to be used by end users to interact with https://github.com/dogethereum/dogethereum-contracts
+Set of tools to be used by end users and operators to interact with https://github.com/dogethereum/dogethereum-contracts

 ## Before using the tools, make sure
 - Ethereum node is up and running, rpc is enabled without password on port 8545.